ATOMNFT/ESP32-S2-Mini-Marauder-Build/README.md

 <br>
 <b>I am also in the process of designing a case to house this in and will share files along with build process soon.</b>

+## STL files
+<b>These are files used to build the case for this project.
+You can grab them here in the repo or from <a href=https://www.printables.com/model/847246-esp32-s2-mini-case>Printables</a>

 <br>
 <hr>